Bhoomidevi Pushpiniyayi

-Bhoomidevi Pushpiniyayi is a 1974 Indian Malayalam film, directed by Hariharan and produced by P. K. Kaimal.
+Bhoomidevi Pushpiniyayi is a 1974 Indian Malayalam-language film directed by Hariharan and produced by P. K. Kaimal.
 The film stars Prem Nazir, Madhu, Sukumari and Jayabharathi in the lead roles.
-The film had musical score by G. Devarajan.
+The film has musical score by G. Devarajan.
 The film was a remake of the Tamil film Ponnukku Thanga Manasu.

+Plot

+When Jagadeesh welcomes his old friend Sethumadhavan into his home, because he does not have a place to stay, he invites his stepmother Bhanu's wrath.